 c.
 Games To Play In Their Seats

-Play I Spy looking at things outside the window or around the plane.
+Play I Spy by looking at things outside the window or around the plane.

 Play guessing games.
-Pick animals, and have others ask questions.
+Pick an animal, and have others ask questions.

 5. Comfort and Sleep

-* **Eye Masks:** If you have older kids, eye masks could be a good idea.
-Those cabin lights can be annoying, and an eye mask can block them out, signaling to their brains that it's time to sleep.
+b.
+Sleep Helpers Eye Masks: If you have older kids, eye masks could be a good idea.
+Those cabin lights can be annoying.
+An eye mask can block them out.
+This signals to their brains that it's time to sleep.

-* **Familiar Comforts:** For the younger crew, don't forget their favorite stuffed animal or that beloved blanket.
-Having a piece of home with them can make a big difference in helping them drift off to dreamland.
+Familiar Comforts: For the younger crew, don't forget their favorite stuffed animal or that beloved blanket.
+Having a piece of home with them can make a big difference.
+It helps them drift off to dreamland.

-* **Naptime Strategy:** Try to get your kids to nap during the flight times that line up with their regular sleep schedule at home.
-This can help their bodies adjust to the new time zone and reduce jet lag later.
+Naptime Strategy: Try to get your kids to nap during flight times that line up with their regular sleep schedule at home.
+This can help their bodies adjust to the new time zone.
+It can reduce jet lag later.
 Even if they don't fall completely asleep, resting quietly can help.

 6. Social Interaction